mennolui/wp-foyer/README.txt

 == Upgrade Notice ==

 = 1.2.6 =
 Fixes an issue where some HTML code was visible on Production slides.
 Changed the name of the Production slide format to Event, same terminology as in Theater for WordPress.
-Made it possible to enqueue Foyer scripts and/or styles outside of the Foyer plugin.
+Made it possible to enqueue Foyer scripts outside of the Foyer plugin.

 = 1.2.5 =
 Added a foyer/public/enqueue_styles and a foyer/public/enqueue_scripts action, for theme developers.